-Always unpack bulbs on arrival and store in a cool place until ready to plant.
+Always unpack tubers on arrival and store in a cool place until ready to plant.
 Take care!
 Anemones are toxic and can be harmful to cats and dogs.

 Potential problems, pests and diseases: